ten3roberts/flax/README.md

 <!-- cargo-sync-readme start -->

-Flax is a performant and easy to use Entity Component System.
+Flax is a performant and ergonomic Entity Component System.

 The world is organized by simple identifiers known as an [`Entity`](https://docs.rs/flax/latest/flax/entity/struct.Entity.html), which can have any number of components attached to them.